dshieble/dshieble.github.io/aboutme.md

   ga('send', 'pageview');

 </script>
 Hi, I'm Dan Shiebler.
 I'm a Senior Machine Learning Engineer at [Twitter Cortex](https://cortex.twitter.com/en.html) in New York.
-I'm also completing a (mostly remote) PhD at the University of Oxford.
+I'm also a (mostly remote) PhD student at the University of Oxford.
 My research focuses on applications of Category Theory to Machine Learning.

 Previously, I worked as a Data Scientist at [TrueMotion](https://gotruemotion.com/) in Boston.
 Before that, I studied Computer Science and Neuroscience at Brown University.
 My [linkedin](https://www.linkedin.com/in/dan-shiebler-10219b42/) is usually somewhat up-to-date.